jmickle66666666/DoomUnity/README.md

 you will want to change the path to the root directory of the project or build. then just run `python3 build_wad.py` to generate the engine wad.

+(If you cba, you can just download one of the releases and pick out the nasty.wad from there.
+It won't be updated to the current source but might not be a problem)